loosolab/UROPA/docs/output.md

 #Output files (one query)
 UROPA annotation with one query results in two output tables.
 Those are the Uropa_AllHits and Uropa_FinalHits.
 With a configuration as followed, a cut out of the AllHits would look as in Table 1, and a cut out of the FinalHits as displayed in Table 2.
 Peak and annotation files are further described [here](http://uropa.readthedocs.io/en/latest/uropa-example/#used-peak-and-annotation-files).
+The UROPA annotation process for one query can run into three cases for each peak, those are:

+* **Case 1**: No query gives any feature for annotating the peaks, this leads to no valid annotation at all -> NA row in AllHits and FinalHits.

+* **Case 2**: There is one valid annotation for the specified query -> annotation will be given in AllHits and FinalHits.

+* **Case 3**: There are multiple valid anntoations for the specified query -> all valid annotations will be given in the AllHits, the best annotation (smallest distance) will be presented in the FinalHits.

 ```json
 {